udexon/Metashellet/Beyond_Rosetta.md

 - Month 6: USD 64k

+#### Project H: Inter-games Communications

-Project H: One of the most immediate and profitable applications of XIDT is inter-game communications.
+One of the most immediate and profitable applications of XIDT is inter-game communications.
 Metashellet basically enables programming any element inside a game using text string input.
 As long as the source code of a game is available, or a core developer implements metashellet in the game, metashellet programming will be available to all users.

 XIDT will then enable decentralized authentication amongst users, thus making communications between different games possible.

 Eventually, all existing game platforms today can become clusters in a hypergame platform, connected using XIDT, programmed by users and developers using metashellets.

+- Cloudless Computing ....

-YAHUDI
+- YAHUDI

 https://github.com/udexon/UCollab/blob/master/UCollab_1203.md

-Tower of Babel ....
+- Tower of Babel ....